Advertiser Disclosure

 Some airlines limit status matches to once per lifetime of your account.
 Others limit requests to once every 3 to 5 years.

-If you are approved for a status challenge and don’t meet the requirements within the specified period, your temporary status will expire.
+If you’re approved for a status challenge and don’t meet the requirements within the specified period, your temporary status will expire.

-Most airlines do not normally status match to their top-level elite tiers.
-Alaska Airlines and Hawaiian Airlines are exceptions that may match status to their top level.
+Most airlines do not typically status match to their top elite tiers.
+Alaska Airlines and United Airlines are exceptions and may match status to their top level.
+Other airlines may not advertise it publicly but may grant individual requests.

-It’s possible you could receive a prompt reply to your request but normally you should expect to wait no less than 2 weeks from the date of submission.
-It could take as long as 4 weeks to receive a response from some of the foreign airlines.
+It’s possible you will receive a prompt reply to your request, but you should usually expect to wait at least 2 weeks from the submission date.
+Some foreign airlines may take as long as 4 weeks to respond.

-If you receive a status match/challenge when speaking with an airline representative, always request a follow-up written confirmation.
+If you receive a status match or challenge when speaking with an airline representative, always request a follow-up written confirmation.

 Final Thoughts

-If you currently have elite status with another airline and want (or need) to switch to a new airline, requesting a status match is a perfect vehicle to accomplish this.
+If you currently have elite status with another airline and want (or need) to switch to a new airline, requesting a status match is a perfect way to do so.

-You’ll want to build a strong case in your first request to avoid a delayed process where the new airline must request more information.
+In your first request, you’ll want to build a strong case to avoid a delayed process in which the new airline must request more information.

-In addition, you’ll always need to join the new airline’s frequent flyer program, so include that membership number upfront with your request.
-To validate that you’ve earned status by flying and that your status is current, you’ll also need to include documents that support this information.
+In addition, you always need to join the new airline’s frequent flyer program, so include that membership number up front with your request.
+You also need to include documents that support this information to validate that you’ve earned status by flying and that your status is current.

-While we’ve made every effort to provide a current snapshot of status match/challenge offers, changes occur constantly.
-The email confirmation you receive from the airline will dictate the actual terms and conditions of your status match/challenge.
+While we’ve made every effort to provide a current snapshot of status match and challenge offers, changes occur constantly.
+The airline’s email confirmation will dictate the actual terms and conditions of your status match or challenge.

 And remember, you can request a status match from any airline!
 The worst case is that they say no, and it doesn’t cost you anything to ask.